-The Business Influences on Teachers’ Work in the UAE
+Business Influences on Teachers’ Work in the UAE

 The United Arab Emirates has a significant history of privatizing services.
 Dubai has recently announced plans to privatize public education and already hosts an extensively privatized education system.
 While the private schools across the UAE are highly diverse in curriculum offerings and student populations, they are commonly run as for-profit businesses.
 This makes the UAE a fertile ground for investigating the ways that the principles of business are embedded in schools, public and private.
 The interaction of education and business is especially interesting when analyzed from the perspective of teachers within the system.

-This presentation will discuss the patterns of experiences of teachers in the UAE and the business influences on their work.
+This presentation will discuss the experiences of teachers in the UAE and the business influences on their work.
 While some comparisons are made between the differences in experience between teachers in the public and private sectors, business influences seem to have an effect on the work of teachers across all sectors.

 Emily Winchip is a visiting scholar at the Al Qasimi Foundation and a doctoral researcher at the University of Nottingham.
 Her doctoral research is a study of the experiences of teachers in international schools with a focus on those who work in schools run by for-profit education management organizations.

-|April 23, 2017||April 23, 2017||5 P.M. to 7 P.M.|
+|April 24, 2017||April 24, 2017||5 P.M. to 7 P.M.|